 Taxes for Expats has agreed to give Sydney Moving Guide readers a $25 USD credit (promo code “downunder”) towards any of their services.
 Please use this credit!
 Yes, Taxes for Expats is a partner of Sydney Moving Guide, and yes, they do pay me a referral commission.

 What is FATCA?

 The Foreign Account Tax Compliance Act (FATCA) was passed in 2010 and requires financial institutions all over the world to identify accounts held directly or indirectly by people who are US Persons for US tax purposes.
-This includes anyone who has links to the US, such as with US nationality, place of birth in US, a US mailing address or a US telephone number plus other links to the US.
+This includes anyone who has links to the US, such as US nationality, place of birth in the US, a US mailing address, or a US telephone number plus other links to the US.

 When you open your bank account in Australia, the bank will ask if you are a tax resident of a country other than Australia.
 You will need to provide the bank your tax id number from the country where you are a tax resident.
 If you're from the US, then it's your Social Security Number.
 This is due to FATCA.

 There is a strong chance that you will be filing Form 8938 every year along with your tax return, in addition to an FBAR.

 Ok, so it gets kind of crazy here and, if you are not convinced that you need the help of a tax professional, you will be soon.

 Form 8938 is where you report all your foreign assets like your Australian Superannuation.
 I know that sounds very similar to FBAR, and like you're reporting your superannuation twice.
 Well, that's because you are.
 But, the main difference is, you file Form 8938 with the IRS when you file your taxes if it applies to you.
 Since you will be filing Form 8938 with your taxes, its due date is the same as your tax file date.

 Alright, let's go over who is required to file Form 8938 then I will explain why Form 8938 applies to you, once you are in Australia.